leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 Evaluate the bottom line, how much profit the company currently generates, and whether those numbers align with your overall strategy and business goals.

-This will help you take a more strategic approach to building the last-mile delivery.
+This will help you take a more strategic approach to build the last-mile delivery.
 Especially when making key decisions about the organization of your operations.

 ### Step #2: Decide the Direction of Your Delivery

 Here you develop the strategy your delivery will take.
-And there are three main decision you’ll need to make to build a last-mile delivery:
+And there are three main decisions you’ll need to make to build a last-mile delivery:

 #### #1 Decide on the Offer